senergyworld/dtm-cheat-sheet/README.md

 ```
 gdal_translate -a_srs EPSG:23031 -co COMPRESS=DEFLATE -co PREDICTOR=2 -co ZLEVEL=9 bathymetry_tifs.vrt output_bathymetry_tifs.tif
 ````
-- use -a_srs to overide projection, recommend using www.epsg.io
+- use -a_srs to define projection, recommend using www.epsg.io

 - use -co to apply compression when creating the output GeoTiff.
 You can use multiple -co options.